LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

 Here we will first see how we prep our data for multilabel classification.

-Here we as we have all tags in one single column which is not usable while we do classification, so we have to make separate columns for all labels, and if the row doesn't belong to that category, it will be filled by 0 else 1.
+Here we have all tags in one single column which is not usable while we do classification, so we have to make separate columns for all labels, and if the row doesn't belong to that category, it will be filled by 0 else 1.
 ```python
 import os
 os.chdir('Desktop/web_scraping/imdb scrapper_ml/')